easttennesseecc-star/Q-Top-Dog-IDE/PRODUCTION_LAUNCH_EXECUTIVE_SUMMARY.md

 ## The Situation

-Q-IDE is **feature-complete and production-grade**.
+Top Dog is **feature-complete and production-grade**.
 All the hard work (building features) is done.
 What remains is **operational infrastructure** (deployment, monitoring, security hardening) - straightforward but essential work.

 ### What You Have
 ✅ Fully functional backend (FastAPI)